1) What should guests bring along?

-2) What does Moab Jeep Tours provide bring along?
+2) What does Moab Jeep Tours bring along?

 - Bottled water, flavored sparkling water, ice coffee, and other interesting and healthy beverages.

 - A large assortment of non-perishable snacks.

-- A first aid kit.
+- A first responder first aid kit.
 Though please keep in mind that we are not paramedics, emergency medical technicians, doctors, nurses, nor any other medically trained persons.
 In the event of medical emergency we do what every concerned citizen can do and that is call for professional help.

-- Radio equipment for emergency communications, including three CB radios (one mobile and two handheld), four HAM radios (two mobile and two handheld), an Inmarsat IsatPhone-2 Satellite Phone, and two Verizon network cellular smartphones.
+- Radio equipment for emergency communications; including an Inmarsat IsatPhone-2 Satellite Phone, including three CB radios (one mobile and two handheld), four HAM radios (two mobile and two handheld), and two Verizon network cellular smartphones.

 - Garbage sacks to carry out all the things we carried in.

-Here’s an example of the cold drinks and snacks we bring along to share for an all day tour.
+Here’s an example of the cold drinks and snacks we bring along to share on tour:

 3) Does the tour guest drive the Jeep?

 These tours are guided trips with a highly skilled driver who knows the vehicle, the capability of the vehicle, is insured to drive the vehicle, and has the driving skills not to hurt anyone, nor damage the vehicle and the surrounding natural environments.
 Please keep in mind that our Jeeps are so highly customized that their investment is at least $100,000 and if you were to drive one and in the unfortunate event that you damaged it, you would be responsible for the cost of recovery and repairs associated with such – just like if it was your own Jeep.
 Because not everyone want’s this type of liability, and because we don’t want anyone to get hurt, we have the expert local driver do the driving.